TNTurnerLab/ACES/README.md

 		on a protein dataset while using the empirical base frequencies and the LG substitution model.
 This can be changed with in the pipeline under the user’s discretion.
 For more information regarding RAXML please refer to the manual linked in the "More Information" section.
-To view a phylogenic tree createdfrom RAXML, the user will need to use an external phylogenetic viewer.
+To view a phylogenic tree created from RAXML, the user will need to use an external phylogenetic viewer.

 		   The purpose of this pipeline is to create a full-scale analysis of vertebrate species either or both from the Vertebrate Genome Project, or from Ensembl, in a quick and accurate manner.
 The files